 Unwrap a Milky Splash, a soft toffee-based sweet filled with a milky centre.
 Or enjoy a hazelnut-studded chocolate bar, a minky binky or a choco crazy.

-If you want to avoid a sugar rush, Roshen sweets make a perfect Ukrainian souvenir.
+If you want to avoid the sugar rush, Roshen sweets make a perfect Ukrainian souvenir.

 5. Sip blowtorched coffee in a pitch-black basement